 This summary highlights selected information contained elsewhere in this prospectus supplement and the accompanying prospectus.
-This is only a summary and does not contain all of the information you should consider before investing in our common stock.
-You should read this prospectus supplement and the accompanying prospectus, especially the risks discussed under "Risks" in the accompanying prospectus, before making an investment decision.
+This is only a summary and does not contain all of the information you should consider before investing in our Notes.
+You should read this prospectus supplement and the accompanying prospectus, especially the risks of investing in our Notes discussed under "Risks Relating to Investing in the Notes" beginning on page S-11 of this prospectus supplement and "Risks" beginning on page 9 of the accompanying prospectus, before making an investment decision.